DevShadows/Fresh-Blooket-Hacks/README.md

 # Blooket-Hack
 Some sweet blooket hacks that likely work.
-Known non-working cheats: Use Any Blook, All Monster Brawl hacks, Set Blooks(Blook Rush),
+Known non-working cheats: Recently updated, so none at the moment

 Please create an issue if you find a cheat that doesn't work.
 I am actively working on fixing these, and notice on other non-working cheats would be very helpful.